GoogleCloudPlatform/dotnet-docs-samples/appengine/flexible/AntiForgery/README.md

 ## Cleaning Up

-Your App Engine application, data stored in Cloud Storage, and KMS keys will cost money if they are not cleaned up.
+Your App Engine application, data stored in Cloud Storage, and KMS keys will cost money if they are not cleaned up and you have exceeded your free quota.

 Run the `Clean-Up.ps1` script from PowerShell to destroy KMS keys and Cloud Storage bucket.